 Legoland Florida is a great amusement park for younger kids even up to age 11 or 12 years old.
-We visited Legoland Florida in November so the water park was closed for the season and it was only the regular park open.
-This was true during our first visit several years ago when we visiting during the month of January.
+Legoland Park Florida is in Orlando it’s located in Winter Haven about an hour away.
+Who wouldn’t love a Lego Resort in Florida?
+We visited Legoland Florida in November and January so the water park was closed for the season and it was only the regular park open.
 We still love Legoland Florida even without the water park.

 Legoland Florida Tips